husnimun/husni.dev/content/blog/beware-of-implicit-memory-aliasing-in-go-foor-loop/index.md

 description: "Beware of implicit memory aliasing in Go for loop"
 ---

-A foor loop in Go will only use one iterator variable whose value gets updated in each loop operation.
+A for loop in Go will only use one iterator variable whose value gets updated in each loop operation.
 Since it's just a single variable, its address is constant and doesn't change.

 Consider the following example.